Toric ideals and diagonal 2-minors: Classification of all graphs such that the equality holds

 Another interesting case of a bipartite graph is that of a tree $G$.
-We will prove that every element in the universal Gr\"{o}bner basis of $P_{G}$ corresponds to an even cycle of $G^{\star}$.
+The next theorem provides a graph theoretic characterization of the elements in the universal Gr\"{o}bner basis of $P_{G}$.